majkrzak/obs-status-overlay/README.md

 This is the very initial version of this script.
 Therefore, I wrote in in a way that it should be relatively easy to be extended with new features.

 Feel free to contribute by reporting the issues or dropping suggestions of the new features.
 Pull requests will of course be appreciated.

+Currently, [https://black.readthedocs.io](Black) with default configuration is used to maintain the propper code style.
+Please run it before submitting the pull request.